BiancaOliveiraGit/CodeChallengeBunnings-angularApi/README.md

-CodeChallengeBunnings-angularApi
+##CodeChallengeBunnings-angularApi

 ## To run in debug
 serve the angular project
- # in console
+in console :
  - change directory : cd /ClientApp
  - npm start

-# run visual studio C# project in debug
+run visual studio C# project in debug
 - uses IIS to run api service on local host

 # outstanding items